AasthaSinha2002/AasthaSinha2002/README.md

 ### Hi there 👋
-I am Aastha Sinha, I'm 19 year old freshmen pursuing a batchelor's in B.Tech Computer Science, With Specialization in AI.
+I am Aastha Sinha, I'm 19 year old sophomore pursuing a batchelor's in B.Tech Computer Science, With Specialization in AI.

 ### ABOUT ME !